quiltdata/quilt/docs/api-reference/api.md

 ## get\_boto3\_session(\*, fallback: bool = True) -> boto3.session.Session  {#get\_boto3\_session}

-Return a Boto3 session with Quilt credentials.
+Return a Boto3 session with Quilt stack credentials and AWS region.
 In case of no Quilt credentials found, return a "normal" Boto3 session if `fallback` is `True`, otherwise raise a `QuiltException`.